Eighty-three percent1 of organizations report that they can’t find qualified project managers to fill open positions.

 1. Initiation Phase

-The initiation stage of a project consists of getting the entire project group together – the team, its stakeholders, and other relevant parties to define the project’s goals, schedule constraints, and processes, such as how to communicate and procedures to follow.
+The initiation stage of a project consists of getting the entire project group together – the team, its stakeholders, and other relevant parties to define the project’s goals and objectives, schedule constraints, and project management processes, such as how to communicate and procedures to follow.
 This is also the phase when the PM will draw up a project charter.

 2. Planning Phase